mscarla2/mscarla2/README.md

 ### Hey, welcome to my GitHub!
 <p>
-  My name is Marco Scarlata and I am a generalist Software Engineer with a penchant for Machine Learning and Web Development.
-Currently, I'm an incoming SWE @ Google but I've been working as a SWE for Pital & Co for the past half a year, helping push out enterprise-level tools for our clients.
-At Pital, the mission is to put our customers first, and engage with them collaboratively to make the best product.
+  My name is Marco Scarlata.
+I'm a generalist Software Engineer with a penchant for Machine Learning and Web Development.
+I graduated the University of Rochester in 2022 with a major in Computer Science and a double minor in Mathematics and Psychology.
+Currently, I'm a SWE @ Google and prior to that I've worked on numerous projects as an independent freelancer helping push out enterprise-level tools for my clients.
+At my core, my mission has always been to put our customers first, and engage with them collaboratively to make the best product.
 Beyond that, I have my own personal mission of delivering accessible software that unlocks our unlimited capacity for growth!
 </p>
 <p>
-  I'll be graduating the University of Rochester in 2022 with a major in Computer Science and a double minor in Mathematics and Psychology.

   <br/>
   On my free time, I love to swim and beatbox!
 </p>